 The data and information in the investigational file can serve to support an application for approval.
-A single application may cover all animals containing the same IGA(s).
+CVM may review all animals used to generate the commercialized animal with the IGA(s) under a single application.

-During the post-marketing phase, if you breed an animal containing an IGA that FDA has approved with another animal containing an IGA that FDA has approved under a separate application or FDA has determined to fit Category 2 as described in GFI #187A and FDA has stated it intends to exercise enforcement discretion over it or with an animal that does not contain an IGA, and you are making no claims for the IGA that are not approved by FDA, then CVM would not impose any new requirements, including a new approval, for the resulting progeny.
+During the post-marketing phase, if you breed an animal containing an IGA that FDA has approved with another animal containing an IGA that FDA has approved under a separate application or FDA has determined to fit Category 2 as described in GFI #187A and FDA has stated it intends to exercise enforcement discretion over it or with an animal that does not contain an IGA, and you are making no claims for a new intended use of the IGA, then CVM would not impose any new requirements, including a new approval, for the resulting progeny.